 - Costs.
 Most Buy To Let lenders will not allow a re-mortgage of a property, unless it has been owned for 6 months, so if it was a quick refurbishment the landlord may have to stick with the bridging lender for 6 months at high interest rates.

 - Costs.
 Although a survey will be required at the end of the refurbishment, all the costs of changing to a new lender will be avoided

 - Communication.
 Dealing with one lender should make the process simpler, quicker and more predictable

 At this point it’s important to clarify that although the risk of there not being an exit available from the bridge is lessened, it is not completely removed.
 If for some reason, on completion of the renovation, the surveyor says that it’s not been completed in accordance with, for example, the planning permission, or that the final value put on the property is below what was predicted, or that a cost overrun means the required new loan no-longer meets the ICR calculation, or the required loan exceeds the maximum LTV, then the lender can refuse the loan.

 Landlords looking to add value by tidying up run down properties, that can then be let, should certainly consider looking at lenders who provide a “bridge-to-let” product.
 Speed, a level of guarantee and peace of mind are quite a strong argument in favour.

-Bridge-to-let is particularly useful for landlords purchasing properties that can be made lettable relatively quickly where sometimes BTL lenders require property to held for 6 months.
+Bridge to let is particularly useful for landlords purchasing properties that can be made lettable relatively quickly where sometimes lenders require property to held for 6 months.

 However, it must be stressed that the products do have some shortcomings and need careful comparison.
 Bridge-to-let products will not always be the most competitively priced and the overall package still need to be carefully considered.

-As always, we recommend that you use the services of a professional Broker.
+As always, we recommend that you use the services of a professional Mortgage Broker.